wanglin2/mind-map/web/src/pages/Doc/en/introduction/index.md

 In summary, in open-source mind maps, it is difficult to find a better choice than `simple-mind-map`.
 Of course, `simple-mind-map` is far from being the best, and it also has many shortcomings, as you saw in the previous [special note].
 However, `simple-mind-map` has always been in a fast iteration process, and we welcome you to join and improve it together.

+## Browser Compatibility

+We recommend using the latest version of the `Chrome` browser.

+Limited testing situation:

+Normal operation: `360` extreme speed browser（v13.5.2036.0）、`opera` browser（v71.0.3770.284）。

+Abnormal operation: `Firefox`（v98.0.2）, Node content cannot be displayed in rich text mode.
+If you want to support the `Firefox` browser, please use non rich text mode.

+Unsupported: `IE` browser.

 ## License

 [MIT](https://opensource.org/licenses/MIT)